The Bostonians in Distress

 Add all page(s) of this document to activity:

-A copy was gathered as part of the George Washington Bicentennial Commission in 1931-1932.
+A copy of this print was gathered as part of the George Washington Bicentennial Commission in 1931-1932.
 The Commission's purpose was to celebrate the birth and accomplishments of Washington, and to collect, preserve, and publish writings, artworks, and photographs pertinent to his life and times.

-A copy was gathered as part of the George Washington Bicentennial Commission in 1931-1932.
+A copy of this print was gathered as part of the George Washington Bicentennial Commission in 1931-1932.
 The Commission's purpose was to celebrate the birth and accomplishments of Washington, and to collect, preserve, and publish writings, artworks, and photographs pertinent to his life and times.

 This primary source comes from the Records of Commissions of the Legislative Branch.